 - salt to taste

-- Stir together all the ingredients in a bowl until well combined.
+- Whisk together all the ingredients in a bowl until smooth and creamy.

 - Cover and chill for atleast 1 hour before serving.